Posts

 Are there Sadducees in the Masoretic Text?

-Why do I ask: Are there Sadducees in the Masoretic Text?
-I asked this question because the scribes of the LXX (the 70, the Septuagint) in antiquity changed the text in places when they rendered it into Greek.
-And here I refer strictly to the first LXX translation, not to the later revised ones.
+The scribes of the LXX (the 70, the Septuagint) in antiquity changed the text in places when they rendered it into Greek.
 From the testimonies of the Jewish rabbis of antiquity we learn that the 70 Jewish translators rendered the text of the Pentateuch (the first five biblical books) incorrectly in certain places, of which they give us 13 examples...
 If such texts nevertheless appear, it is because of scribal errors, either intentional or due to negligence.
 The rabbis of Israel contemporary with those of the translation called LXX did not receive the first Septuagint edition well, because of passages that were possibly intentionally translated incorrectly, made by the translators for certain reasons.
-Their displeasure was so great that they decreed the day the translation was completed as a day of mourning an...
+Their displeasure was so great that they decreed the day the translation was completed as a day of mourning and perpetual fasting (8 Tebet).
+It is said that after the translation was completed, a three-day darkness fell over Egypt, which the rabbis saw as a sign of divine disapproval....

 Martin Luther Bible, Isaiah 9:6, John 1:1 in Nomina Sacra

-May I ask for one final thing about John 1:1?
-I have two important information, about Isaiah 9:6 and John 1:1.
+Dear brothers and sisters, One final thing about John 1:1 Two important information, about Isaiah 9:6 and John 1:1.
 Isaiah 9:6 in Martin Luther's Bible Let's look at the Hebrew terms in Isaiah 9:6> pele-joez-el-gibbor-abi-ad-sar-shalom Scholar Wilhelm Gesenius translates the Hebrew term "el gibbor" as "mighty (el) hero (gibbor)".
-Martin Luther, the famous reformer, renders it as follows (without God): Isaiah 9:6 Lutherbibel 1912, Denn uns ist ein Kind geboren, ein Sohn ist uns gegeben, und die Herrschaft ist auf seiner Schulter; er heißt Wunderbar, Rat, Held (Hero), Ewig-Vater Friedefürst; Even the modernized version does not contain the word God (Gott); Modernisiert Text, Denn uns ist ein Kind geboren, ein Sohn ist uns gegeben, welches HERRSChaft ist auf seiner Schulter; and he is called Wunderbar, Rat, Kraft (Strong), Held (Hero), Ewig-Vater, Friedefürst, Martin Luther Bible, Isaiah 9:6, For unto us a child is born, unto us a son is given: and the governmen...
+Martin Luther, the famous reformer, renders it as follows (without God): Isaiah 9:6 Lutherbibel 1912, Denn uns ist ein Kind geboren, ein Sohn ist uns gegeben, und die Herrschaft ist auf seiner Schulter; er heißt Wunderbar, Rat, Held (Hero), Ewig-Vater Friedefürst; Even the modernized version does not contain the word God (Gott); Modernisiert Text, Denn uns ist ein Kind geboren, ein Sohn ist uns gegeben, welches HERRSChaft ist auf seiner Schulter; and he is called Wunderbar, Rat, Kraft (Strong), Held (Hero), Ewig-Vater, Friedefürst, Martin Luther Bible, Isaiah 9:6, For unto us a child is born, unto us a son is given: and the gover...